adamhajari/adamhajari.github.io/_posts/2015-04-13-deploying-a-spyre-app-on-heroku.md

 $ heroku create your-app-name
 {% endhighlight %}

-Now share that url with your friends and if you make something awesome, share it with us!
+Now share that url with your friends and if you make something awesome, tweet it to @adamhajari!

 Be on the look out for future posts about launching Spyre apps on pythonanywhere and digital ocean.